 2:150-AP1 Superintendent Committees

 The Superintendent or designee creates Superintendent or administrative committees as deemed necessary, makes all appointments, and directs all activities.
-A Superintendent or administrative committees report to the Superintendent or administrator who directs its activities.
+A Superintendent or administrative committees reports to the Superintendent or administrator who directs its activities.
 The Superintendent or designee should consult the Board Attorney (a) concerning whether any of these committees must comply with the Open Meetings Act (OMA), and/or (b) to receive guidance for ensuring that the meetings either comply with OMA requirements or do not trigger OMA.
 Unless otherwise indicated, the listed Superintendent or administrative committees are optional:

 Communicable and Chronic Infectious Disease Program Task Force

 This task force assists in the development and review of a chronic and infectious disease program consistent with the District’s policies and State and federal laws and regulations, and reports directly to the Superintendent or designee.
 Appointments are made to the task force only if the Superintendent or designee determines that its input is desirable.
-See policies 5:040, General Personnel, Communicable and Chronic Infectious Disease; and 7:280, Communicable and Chronic Infectious Disease.
+See Board policies 5:040, Communicable and Chronic Infectious Disease; and 7:280, Communicable and Chronic Infectious Disease.

 Communicable and Chronic Infectious Disease Review Team

 This review team monitors those employees and students who have a communicable and chronic infectious disease, and:

 - Recommends the most appropriate educational setting for a student, which may include temporary removal from and return to the regular educational setting.

 - Recommends the most appropriate work setting for an employee; this may include retention in his/her present position, transfer to another position, or temporarily excused from or returned to his/her work assignment.

 Team members include the District’s medical advisor, a school nurse, the Building Principal, and the Superintendent or designee.